How to Shop for Mortgage Rates | 2025 Guide

 Looking to learn how to shop for mortgage rates because you’ve stumbled upon your dream home?

-It’s tempting to want to quickly lock in a mortgage rate, especially when the housing market is hot or if you’re keen to refinance.
-However, rushing could land you a rate that might look small on paper but adds up to a mountain of interest over the life of a 15- or 30-year loan.
+It’s tempting to lock in a mortgage rate quickly, especially when the housing market is hot or if you’re keen to refinance.
+However, rushing could land a rate that might look good on paper but adds up to a mountain of interest over the life of a 15- or 30-year loan.

-Even when it feels like time is of the essence, there’s always time to explore your options.
+Even when it feels like time is of the essence, you can (and should) always explore your options.
 Here’s how you can do that wisely.

 Find your lowest mortgage rate.
 Start here